kylenoad/plantapp/readme.md

-## Plant Moisture Monitor – Database Setup
+### Database Setup

-This repository contains the setup script for initializing the PostgreSQL database used in the **Plant Moisture Monitor** project, and seeing with test data
+This repository contains the setup script for initializing and seeding the PostgreSQL database with test data.

 ## Setup